 Hearing other people’s stories helped me in numerous aspects.
 With each story I felt less alone.
 I felt that I had helped set out what I wanted to do.
 I wanted to help people even if it was in some small way.
 Listening to others tell their own stories inspired me, and most importantly were a constant reminder to keep writing even when things got uncomfortably personal.

 I was completely done with my draft before Covid-19 hit the world.
 Having a global pandemic was an unfortunate surprise in 2020.
 Our world changed overnight.
 People were isolated from their loved ones.
 People were ill and dying.
 Jobs were lost.
 Everyone all over the world was adjusting their entire routines to mostly be at home.
 Parents that both worked full-time were unexpectedly taking on the additional unpaid full-time role of teaching.
-Mental health concerns were higher than usual.
-Suicide seemed to be a common story.
-It felt like I was hearing about someone that took their own life every other week.
-Meanwhile, people were dying unable to be surrounded by loved ones because of the pandemic.
-Unfortunately, I began to realize that my story was even more relevant during these difficult times in the world.
-Could my story help?

 Covid-19, Simply Because We Are Human, and mental illness are all similar in ways?
 Mental illness is very personal because no person goes through the same symptoms or manages their illness in the exact same way.
 The Covid-19 outbreak, in some ways, was and is remarkably similar.
 Why?
 This is because every person is impacted in different ways.
 All people deal with the outcomes of COVID-19 differently.
 In my situation, for example, I was worried about the wellbeing of my high-risk parents.
 My stepfather was finishing chemotherapy for his cancer, and my stepmother’s arthritis medications decreased the strength of her immune system.
 If either one of them caught Covid-19, they were likely to not survive.
 Therefore, my focus during Covid-19 was to keep my high-risk parents safe.

 Then tragedy hit my family hard.
 My stepbrother Johnny died in 2020 on June twenty-ninth.
 He lost his battle with alcohol addiction.
 Addiction is such an awful illness.
 We never will know exactly what happened to Johnny that night, but we do know that the cause of death was pronounced as an accidental drowning that was possibly influenced by alcohol intoxication.
 His blood alcohol levels were extraordinarily high.
-Johnny lived in Texas with his mother, and we all lived in Minnesota.
+Johnny lived in Texas with his mother.
+I live in Minnesota.
 My stepdad could not travel as it was too risky for his health while he recently finished up chemotherapy.
 At that time in Texas Covid numbers were peaking and travel was strongly not recommended in that area.
 Watching my stepfather not be able to travel to be near my other stepsiblings to make funeral arrangements and losing my stepbrother were the most awful things I experienced during the pandemic.
 It made me wonder about all the other people that lost loved ones during the pandemic.
 The grieving process is so different when you can’t get together with family to celebrate the life of that loved one.

 Nothing prepares a person for the death of a loved one.
 Especially one such as my stepbrother’s that was so sudden and tragic.
 I recall finishing up my senior craft paper right before Johnny passed away.
 This is something I worked on for three years and during this I studied grief memoirs.
 I read so many stories about grief and loss.
 When Johnny died, I looked back at the irony of my research and the situation that I was in.
 My first impulse was to throw all the memoirs I’d read in the trash.
 Nothing prepares you for what grief brings.
 Nothing, because there is this entire black nothingness where an important person filled.
 The only thing to do is let it flow through you, be a mess, randomly cry when something drastically reminds you of the pain and continue moving forward with your life because that is what your lost loved one would want.
 Life will never be the same, but it can be a different kind of better if you let it be.